Idea stolen from http://www.tonywright.com/2014/reverse-resume/

 Type of Work

-I like to solve the puzzles of information architecture, instructional design, UI/UX design, coding, and troubleshooting.
+I like to solve the puzzles of troubleshooting and help people get their work done in the best way possible.
 I am passionate about the WordPress community and want to be a part of it and contribute to it.
 I don’t like to supervise people, but I don’t mind leading a team that’s working together to get something accomplished.

 I expect to work hard.
 But balancing work with other interests makes me a better worker, and a better person.
 I really desire the flexibility to work in whatever location I find myself.
 I also appreciate the flexibility to manage my own time and get work done in hours that are best for me.